jtr0000/eJPT-Notes/3 - Enumeration/Enumeration.md

 For brute forcing SSH logins, use the `ssh_login` auxiliary module.
 Locate it by searching with `search ssh_login` or use `auxiliary/scanner/ssh/ssh_login`.

 Configure the module to adjust settings such as `BRUTEFORCE_SPEED` to avoid tripping security alarms.
 SSH login attempts are typically logged, so use caution.
 Enable `STOP_ON_SUCCESS` to stop once a valid login is found, and set `VERBOSE` to `false` to reduce output clutter.
-Use Metasploit's built-in wordlists for common usernames and passwords:
+Can use Metasploit's built-in wordlists for common usernames and passwords:

 - `/usr/share/metasploit-framework/data/wordlists/common_users.txt`
 - `/usr/share/metasploit-framework/data/wordlists/common_passwords.txt`